shaardie/blog/content/infset.md

 To show what you can do with this library here some examples.

 ### Natural numbers

-We can now for example define the set of natural numbers as a subset of all strings.
+We can now, for example, define the set of natural numbers as a subset of all strings.
 It is a little bit like you see it as a human.

     :::go